 Frequently asked questions

-What is hiveNet?
+What is Hivenet?

 Who is a Hiver?

-What is the Hive community?
+What is the Hivenet community?

-What can I do with hiveNet?
+What can I do with Hivenet?

 We are building the following services:

-• hiveSend (tba): securely share your files without any size limits.
+• Send (tba): securely share your files without any size limits.

 When can I use these services?

-How does hiveDisk work?
+How does Hivenet's cloud storage work?

 Could having too many nodes have a negative impact on performance?

-hiveNet's performance is not sensitive to the number of nodes that are part of hiveNet.
-Peer-to-Peer systems, like hiveNet, offer intrinsically better upload and download speeds than traditional client-server systems.
+Hivenet's performance is not sensitive to the number of nodes that are part of Hivenet.
+Peer-to-Peer systems, like Hivenet, offer intrinsically better upload and download speeds than traditional client-server systems.

 Technically we do not have a hard limit for file size that the platform supports.
 You can safely upload a single file up to 100 GB and more from desktop (Mac and Windows).
 While we haven't extensively tested larger files due to storage costs, we believe we can potentially handle files as large as 500 GB.